jaimienakayama/alpaca_generator/README.md

 ## Setup

-To start using this app, run `npm install` then `npm run build` in your terminal.

-Open `index.html` on your browser.

-Start building your customized Alpaca!
+Run these commands in your terminal:
+`npm install
+npm run start
+npm run build`